 Parents today, want high school sports to be an extension of T-Ball.
 Everyone plays and everyone gets a participation trophy at the end of the year.

 What are these parents going to do once their son actually gets to college and then enters the real world?
 Are they going to call the CEO of a large company and yell at them for not hiring their son?
 If that kid is lucky enough to find a job, are they going to write a letter to the company saying that their son's self esteem is ruined because he was given a cubicle instead of a corner office?

 You know what this country needs?
-It needs more hard nosed coaches like Pat Murphy of Arizona State or Augie Garrido of Texas.
+It needs more hard nosed coaches like of Augie Garrido of Texas.
 Those guys will melt the skin off of a players face with their steely eyed stares and off colored remarks about a players ability.
 They know how to toughen-up today's soft kids.
 They know that the world is not a nice place and therefore they can be real mean at times...just like the real world.
 The guys that succeed in those programs will have a future in life...whether in be in baseball or in business, because they know what it takes to succeed.

 These great players know that life isn't an entitlement.
 It's hard work and a ton of blood, sweat and tears at times.
 Did you ever wonder why Texas and Arizona State always seem to be in Omaha?
 It's because this method of coaching works.
 It may be painful for some of us to watch, but aren't any of us old enough to remember our coaches when they used to say..."no pain, no gain"?

 Politically correct isn't always correct.
 There are times when our children need a good old fashioned kick in the pants.
 But, don't get us wrong...We encourage parents to get involved in their sons sports...just don't get too involved and try to control the outcome.
 Only your son and his true ability can do that.